Updated July 15, 2023

 Transaction risk can be managed or mitigated in the following ways:

-- Future hedge: if a firm is going to pay something in foreign currency in the future, then it can purchase that currency futures for a similar period.
-If the foreign currency appreciates in the future, it will have to pay more money in foreign currency, but it will benefit from the currency futures.
+- Future hedge: if a firm pays something in foreign currency in the future, it can purchase that currency futures for a similar period.
+If the foreign currency appreciates in the future, it will have to pay more in foreign currency, but it will benefit from the currency futures.

 - Money market hedge: To hedge the payables, the firm can borrow local currency and convert the local currency into foreign currency until the contract’s settlement.
 In the same way, to hedge the receivables, the firm can borrow foreign currency and convert it to local currency until the contract’s settlement.

-- Currency Option hedge: To hedge the payables, a firm can purchase currency call options.
-Same way, to hedge the receivables, the firm can purchase currency put options.
+- Currency Option hedge: A firm can purchase currency called options to hedge the payables.
+Similarly, the firm can purchase currency put options to hedge the receivables.

 Common Transaction Risks